Non-invertible defects from the Conway SCFT to K3 sigma models I: general results: Introduction

 Given this connection between symmetry groups and twining genera of K3 NLSMs and $V^{f\natural}$, a natural question is whether there is a generalization to fusion (or, more generally, tensor\footnote{Tensor categories, unlike fusion categories, allow for infinite number of simple objects.}) category symmetry of the two theories, which notably includes non-invertible TDLs.
-This leads us to formulate the following general question regarding the correspondence between $V^{f\natural}$ and K3 NLSMs: \begin{question} {Can the tensor category of TDLs preserving the $\CN=(4,4)$ superconformal algebra and spectral flow in every K3 NLSM be identified with a subcategory of $\CN=1$--preserving TDLs in $V^{f\natural}$?} \end{question} Of course, as we elaborate on below, due to the fact that we are considering non-rational chiral algebras on both sides of this correspondence, these tensor categories contain infinitely many simple objects, and we must refine this question and introduce assumptions in order to make concrete progress.
+This leads us to formulate the following general question regarding the correspondence between $V^{f\natural}$ and K3 NLSMs: \begin{question} {Can the tensor category of TDLs preserving the $\CN=(4,4)$ superconformal algebra and spectral flow in every K3 NLSM be identified with a subcategory of $\CN=1$--preserving TDLs in $V^{f\natural}$?
+Can this be true at least at the level of fusion rings, rather than fusion categories?} \end{question} Actually, the arguments in \cite{Cheng:2016org} can be used to provide a negative answer to this question, at least in its strongest form concerning equivalence of fusion categories, see the discussion at the end of section \ref{s:topdefK3}.
+It is still an open question whether at least the fusion rings of all categories of TDLs in K3 models are reproduced by some category in $V^{f\natural}$.
+Of course, as we elaborate on below, due to the fact that we are considering non-rational chiral algebras on both sides of this correspondence, these tensor categories contain infinitely many simple objects, and we must refine this question and introduce assumptions in order to make concrete progress.
 Nevertheless, we believe the spirit of the question is natural given the correspondence between symmetry groups on the two sides, and from this correspondence flows the converse of this question: \begin{question} {Consider the tensor subcategory of $\CN=1$--preserving TDLs in $V^{f\natural}$ which fixes a given choice of four-plane in the {\bf 24}.
 Does there exist a K3 NLSM whose tensor category of $\CN=(4,4)$--preserving TDLs is precisely the aforementioned tensor subcategory?}\end{question} Finally, assuming an affirmative answer to Questions \ref{q1} and \ref{q2} (under suitable assumptions), we are naturally led to consider the correspondence at the level of defect twining genera, defined in equations \eqref{twiningVf} and \eqref{K3twining}, and which are the obvious generalizations of equations \eqref{eq:gTwineVfnat} and \eqref{eq:gTwineK3}: \begin{question} {Given a correspondence between a tensor category of $\CN=1$--preserving TDLs stabilizing a four--plane in $V^{f\natural}$ and a tensor category of $\CN=(4,4)$--preserving TDLs of a particular K3 NLSM, are the corresponding defect twining genera the same?} \end{question}

 These questions lead us to investigate the topological defect lines of $V^{f\natural}$, which is an interesting question on its own.
 In order to have a well-posed problem, one should specify which chiral algebra we require our topological defects to preserve.
 The minimal requirement is that they preserve the Virasoro (or maybe the $\CN=1$ superVirasoro) algebra; however, there will be infinitely many such defects, and a classification looks hopeless.